 The Doctor of Education in Educational Leadership online program requires a minimum of 43 units.
-The program can be completed in three years with two courses in most semesters.
+The program is completed in three years with two courses in most semesters.
 K-12 concentration courses are indicated in yellow.

 The course schedule below should be used as an example.
-Contact your admissions representative to discuss your specific course schedule.
+Contact your admission representative to discuss your specific course schedule.
+No part time option is available for this program.

 On-Campus Immersion: Date TBD